Altered States

 • Potential health risks and dependency with substances Being informed about methods and their consequences supports safer, more purposeful exploration.

-Altered states of consciousness help researchers better understand how attention, perception, memory, emotions, and self-awareness work.
+Altered consciousness states help researchers better understand how attention, perception, memory, emotions, and self-awareness work.
 They also play important roles in creativity, spiritual practices, stress reduction, psychological research, and personal growth.